KeePass 2.60 / 1.43 Classic – Free Password Manager

 • Process memory protection: your passwords are encrypted while KeePass is running, so even when the operating system dumps the KeePass process to disk, your passwords aren’t revealed.

-• [2.x] Protected in-memory streams: when loading the interior XML format, passwords are encrypted using a session key.
+• [2.x] Protected in-memory streams: passwords are encrypted using a session key when loading the internal XML format.

 • Security-enhanced password edit controls: KeePass is the primary password manager with security-enhanced password edit controls.
-None of the available password edit control spies work towards these controls.
-The passwords entered in these controls aren’t even seen within the process memory of KeePass.
+None of the available password edit control spies work against these controls.
+The passwords entered in those controls aren’t even visible in the process memory of KeePass.

-• The master key dialog might be proven on a safe desktop, on which just about no keylogger works.
-Auto-Type might be protected towards keyloggers, too.
+• The master key dialog can be shown on a secure desktop, where almost no keylogger can operate.
+Auto-Type can also be protected against keyloggers.

 New Features:

-• Added option ‘Show warning when the key transformation settings are weak’ (in ‘Tools’ → ‘Options’ → tab ‘Security’, turned on by default).
+• Added option ‘Search for group paths in quick searches’ (in ‘Tools’ → ‘Options’ → tab ‘Interface (1)’, turned on by default).

-• Added a ‘More information’ link in the dialog displayed when KeePass automatically disables enforcement-requiring items.
+• Added ‘More information’ link in the Ctrl+Alt+A conflict warning dialog.

 Improvements: